gosadi/PhotographerEshop/readme.md

 Steps to run the application properly!

 1) Git pull from github repository
+2) Open mysql and run the GroupProjectFinal.sql file that is included with the project
-2) Go to (application properties) and change the following: spring.datasource.username= your username to log into your DB spring.datasource.password= your password to log into your DB
+3) Go to (application properties) and change the following: spring.datasource.username= your username to log into your DB spring.datasource.password= your password to log into your DB
-3) Go to (ProductServiceImpl.java) and change the following method's: a)saveImage()  : the folder path as where you want to upload the images when uploading an image from the application b)uploadImage(): the folder path as where you want to save the images when downloading an image from the application
+4) Go to (ProductServiceImpl.java) and change the following method's: a)saveImage()  : the folder path as where you want to upload the images when uploading an image from the application b)uploadImage(): the folder path as where you want to save the images when downloading an image from the application